If you think you may have found lead at home – in paint, ceiling dust or soil – it’s important to get peace of mind fast.

 Sorry, our experts are unable to determine whether you’ve found lead in your home over the phone.
 We can only identify lead through a sample analysis.

-Lead deposits can also be present in ceiling spaces and soil.
-This is often the result of previous renovations, but can also be due to:
+Lead deposits are often found as dust in ceiling spaces, or in soil.
+Lead in dust or soil is often there as a result of previous refurbishment, but it can also be due to:

 - Atmospheric deposits (e.g. from previous lead petrol use)

-- Residue from nearby industrial sites (e.g. smelters)
+- Lead residue from nearby industrial sites (e.g. smelters)

 Lead testing: What should I do now?